 The crooked river that caught fire during the 1950s and '60s from industrial pollution sparked an environmental movement resulting in the federal Clean Water Act.
-But for many generations, it was Cleveland's racial boundary.
+But in Cleveland it was the city's racial boundary for many generations.

 Blacks stayed east of the river and out of the white neighborhoods to the west, fearing unwelcome stares and police harassment.